GentleCare-SW/GentleRepo/docs/SOFTWARE_ARCHITECTURE.md

 ![](images/sw_architecture.png)

-The software architecture used in GentleGlide/Wedge follows a client-service model and is directly based off the Bluetooth Low Energy (BLE) architecture (highly rec: https://randomnerdtutorials.com/esp32-bluetooth-low-energy-ble-arduino-ide/).
+The software architecture used in GentleGlide/Wedge follows a client-service model and is directly based off the Bluetooth Low Energy (BLE) architecture (read this: https://randomnerdtutorials.com/esp32-bluetooth-low-energy-ble-arduino-ide/).

 At a high level there are two major systems, the "platform" (representing GentleGlide/Wedge) and the "remote" (representing the physical remote controller or any application that can connect remotely).
 The platform consists of a single service which manages a group of peripherirals, while the remote consists of a single client that can connect to the platform and communicate data back and forth.